Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Avoca Beach - Copacabana, placing the area among the bottom 25% of areas assessed nationally

-This financial year has seen $7.8 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to Greater Sydney, Avoca Beach - Copacabana maintains similar construction rates per person, consistent with the broader area's market balance.
-However, this level is below average nationally, suggesting possible planning constraints.
-Recent construction comprises 72% standalone homes and 28% medium and high-density housing, maintaining the area's traditional suburban character.
-This represents a change from the current housing mix of 90% houses, likely due to reduced development site availability and shifting lifestyle demands.
+In the current financial year ending June 30, 2026, there have been $7.8 million in commercial approvals, demonstrating the area's primarily residential nature.
+Compared to Greater Sydney, Avoca Beach - Copacabana maintains similar construction rates per person, which has helped maintain market balance consistent with the broader area.
+However, construction activity has eased recently.
+The recent construction comprises 72.0% standalone homes and 28.0% medium and high-density housing, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.

 Frequently Asked Questions - Development